 125 Main: Tools, sporting goods, linens, misc.

-If you walk up to a sale and everything is literally thrown onto a table and you can’t even see what is for sale, more than likely, you will turn and walk away.
+If you walk up to a sale and everything is thrown onto a table, and you can’t even see what is for sale, more than likely, you will turn and walk away.
 Taking the extra time to have several tables and items split out can yield you even more money.

-4. Make sure your items are clean
+4. Make sure your items look good on display

 ONE: It helps your customers to look through all your items without rummaging through a table resulting in a mound of wrinkled clothes.